lzim/teampsd/mtl_facilitate_workgroup/checklists/fidelity_training_checklist.md

 - [ ] ___ session 8 _______________________________________

-#### Sessions 9 & 10 - _**APPLY** C.F.B.T. systems thinking and plan for future team learning needs.
-Ideally, the team has been practicing new decisions, may may also now be ready to implement a shared change in the real world.
-_Systems Thinking emphasized._

 ##### MODULE Which module are you working with?
 - [ ] ___ CC _______________________________________